fakela/documentation/tutorials/invoice-ocr.md

 [/block]

-API Prerequisites

->1.
-You’ll need a free Mindee account.
-[Sign up](https://platform.mindee.net/signup) and confirm your email to log in.
->2.
-An invoice.
-Use a recently received invoice, or do a [Google Image search](https://www.google.com/search?q=invoice) for an invoice and download a few to test with.

 ## Set up the API

-Log into your Mindee account and access your Expense Receipt API environment by clicking the Invoice API card:
+1. Log into your Mindee account and access your Invoice API dashboard by clicking the **Invoice API card**:

 [block:image]